jlndk/devoops/report/41_Lessons-Evolution-&-Refactoring.md

 The actual reason turned out to be the server location, as will be described in [TODO: 4.2 Operations](42_Lessons-Operation.md).

 Without the graph, the statistics, and the competitive nature of the team as motivators, these things would never have been discovered.
-Replication of this feeling would be difficult, as there rarely are 10 teams competing to implement the best and fastest project when looking at the job market.
+Replication of this feeling later could be done by collecting metrics from competetitors, if there are any, and gamifying those metrics.
-Gamification of collected metrics might be able to lead teams to improve these things, for example through having a big screen with several desired trend lines/thresholds along with actual statistics.
+This might be able to lead teams to improve those metrics, for example through having a big screen with several desired trend lines/thresholds along with actual statistics.
 The more prominent the gamification, the more this competitive nature could drive the team to do better.

 #### Proper communication